-On March 9, 2023 ("Series A Issuance Date"), the Company issued 650,000 shares of 10.25% Series A Fixed-Rate Reset Cumulative Redeemable Perpetual Preferred Stock ("Series A Preferred Stock").
+On March 9, 2023 ("Series A Issuance Date"), in the first quarter of 2024, the Company issued 650,000 retired 1,163,230 shares of 10.25% Series A Fixed-Rate Reset Cumulative Redeemable Perpetual Preferred Stock ("Series A Preferred Stock") treasury stock.
+These retired shares are now included in NRG's pool of authorized but unissued shares.
 The net proceeds of \$635 million, net of issuance costs, were used to partially fund the Vivint Smart Home acquisition.